FIRSTRobotics/fms-manual/source/off-season-fms/field-access-point/recovery-procedure.rst

 Recovery Procedure
 ==================

 In the event you are unable to access your AP that has been flashed with the FRC\ |reg| OpenWRT firmware, there is a recovery procedure available to boot to the backup partition.
-This will restore all settings to the image defaults (as described in `Default Settings <../../offseason/l/755461-default-settings>`_ ) which should allow you to access the device again.
+This will restore all settings to the image defaults (as described in :doc:`Default Settings <default-settings>` ) which should allow you to access the device again.

 Recovery
 --------